fcasola/MagneticCNN/README.md

 ![Alt text](readme_img/training_1.png?raw=true "model for the convolutional net implemented")

+NOTE: A detailed discussion of the model and the related theory is contained in the [following document](readme_img/20170823_magneticCnn_FCasola_v3.pdf)

-In the present model, we start generating Ns randomly defined magnetization patterns.
+We started generating Ns randomly defined magnetization patterns.
 The magnetization is collinear and has an elliptical-like shape (see exemplary image above, showing 3 shapes defined on a NpxNp = 32x32 pixel grid.
-The magnetization direction in space (parametrized by polar and azimuthal angle q,p) is sampled uniformly over the sphere.
+The magnetization direction in space is sampled uniformly over the sphere by means of the polar and azimuthal angles θ and φ.

 Next, for each magnetization we compute the out-of-plane component of the magnetic field using the "Compute_Bz" function in the "Create_TrainingCNN" module.
-Data are then saved in a hierarchical data format (.h5) file as [q,p,m,Bz] with dimensions [Ns x (2 + 2* Np**2 )].
+Data are then saved in a hierarchical data format (.h5) file as [θ,φ,m,Bz] with dimensions [Ns x (2 + 2* Np**2 )].
 The (m,Bz) pair is then used as the (y,x) label/feature of the cnn.

-Importantly, we use dimensional scaling in the images to facilitate the learning process!
+Importantly, we use dimensional scaling in the images to facilitate the learning process, as [described here.](readme_img/20170823_magneticCnn_FCasola_v3.pdf)

 ![Alt text](readme_img/Scheme_cnn.png?raw=true "model for the convolutional net implemented")